andreagulino/drviz/README.md

 Each row of the heat-map shows the mutation density of the selected class of mutations for a specific cancer type.

-In each row (independently), normalization is performed by dividing the number of elements in each bin by the maximum number of element contained in a bin.
+In each row (independently), normalization is performed by dividing the number of elements in each bin by the maximum number of element contained in a bin of that row.

 <img src="https://raw.githubusercontent.com/andreagulino/drviz/master/img/example3.png" width="450">